-Rotic Symposium And Ream Show Forge New Frontiers In Global Collaboration And Industry Innovation
+RoTIC Symposium and ReAM Show Forge New Frontiers in Global Collaboration and Industry Innovation

-RoTIC Symposium, a premium gathering for Rotating Machinery technology and Innovation in the Middle East, helped bring industrial leaders, manufacturers, and chief engineers from diverse sectors together.
-This symposium centered on rotating machinery and its innovative technologies, served as a platform for global stakeholders to collaborate, uncover opportunities, and develop solutions to urgent challenges facing the sector.
+(MENAFN- Nausheen Shamsher) RoTIC Symposium, a premium gathering for Rotating Machinery Technology and Innovation in the Middle East, that took place at Le Méridien Hotel & Conference Centre in Dubai from September 24 to 26, concluded with remarkable success, uniting industrial leaders, manufacturers, and chief engineers from diverse sectors.
+This symposium centered on Rotating Machinery and its Innovative Technologies, served as an exceptional platform for global stakeholders to collaborate, uncover opportunities, and develop solutions to urgent challenges facing the sector.

-Inaugurated by Abdulrahman AlFadhel, Ex-Director, Aramco, RoTIC Symposium 2024 witnessed the representation from over 60+ countries, and attracted participation from more than 70+ companies and 1000+ industry experts.
+Inaugurated by Abdulrahman AlFadhel, Ex-Director, Aramco, RoTIC Symposium 2024 showcased representation from over 60+ countries, and attracted participation from more than 70+ companies and 1000+ industry experts.
 The event underscored the essential role of Rotating Machinery and reaffirmed a collective commitment to innovation and progress.

 Concurrently, the Middle East Reverse Engineering & Additive Manufacturing (ReAM) Show, co-located with RoTIC Symposium captivated attendees with its wide array of knowledge-sharing sessions and cutting-edge technologies.
 This event featured representatives from over 35+ countries, including, welcoming 120+ participating companies and an impressive 1000+ attendees and visitors.
 The event established itself as a global hub for enthusiasts of additive manufacturing and 3D printing.